Uniswap/docs/docs/contracts/uniswapx/fillers/filleroverview.md

 To learn about the different auction mechanics, please see the [Auction Types Overview](../03-auction-types.md) page.
 :::

-Also, please see our [Webhook Support](contracts/uniswapx/fillers/webhooks.md) to learn about registering your webhook for orders.
+Fillers should start with polling for orders and rate limit at 6rps.
+If after polling, a filler's performance is degraded due to the polling rate limit, please see the [Webhook Support](contracts/uniswapx/fillers/webhooks.md) documentation to learn about registering webhooks for orders.

 ## Filler FAQ